isrusin/CBcalc/README.md

 `-o` is for output file name specification, STDOUT is default.

-`METHODS` is any combination of `-M`, `-P`, and `-K` flags which determines methods of compositional bais calculation (Mmax based, Pevzner's, and Karlin's correspondingly) to use and the order of the output columns.
+`METHODS` is any combination of `-M`, `-P`, and `-K` flags which determines methods of compositional bais calculation to use (Mmax based, Pevzner's, and Karlin's correspondingly) and the order of the output columns.
 Default combination is `-MPK`.

 ##### Modes and arguments (input sequences)
-CBCalc has two acting modes: "file" mode and "path" mode which use different specification of INPUT argument section.
-In "file" mode one or several fasta file names should be specified.
+CBcalc has two acting modes: `file` mode and `path` mode which use different specification of INPUT argument section.
+In `file` mode one or several fasta file names should be specified.
 The file names (with .fasta[.gz] extension ommited) are used as sequence names in the output.

-In "path" mode the util takes single path with `{}` placeholder for sequence ID.
-A list on sequence IDs should be specified with `-i/--id` agrument.
-The IDs will be used as sequence names in the output.
+In `path` mode the util takes single path with `{}` placeholder for sequence ID.
+A list of sequence IDs should be specified with `-i/--id` agrument.
+The IDs are used in the output.

 ##### Examples:
 ```